alii/nextjs-discord-oauth/readme.md

    CLIENT_SECRET=yDzjb6CEC7mfhCCGQmr8fKtxw_as9CG4
    ```
    2. If you want to rid of the error messages, you can add `JWT_SECRET` (which can be anything in **development** – this does matter in production, however) & `APP_URI` (which in most occasions should be `http://localhost:3000` unless you know what you are doing).
+5. You will now want to head over to the Discord developer dashboard again, select "OAuth2" in the sidebar, and add `http://localhost:3000/api/oauth` as a redirect URI.

 ## Production Environment